 Add liberal amounts of sliced celery to vegetable or meat soups to add bulk without calories, add finely chopped raw celery to tuna or chicken salads to boost your portion size and add satisfying crunch, or use extra celery in stir-fries.
-Or try lightly coating celery stalks in a teaspoon of extra virgin olive oil and roast them, seasoned with rosemary and sea salt until tender, for a delicious side dish.
+You could even try lightly coating celery stalks in a teaspoon of extra virgin olive oil and roasting them, seasoned with rosemary and sea salt, until tender, for a delicious side dish.

 - Journal of the Academy of Nutrition and Dietetics: The Addition of a Plain or Herb-Flavored Reduced-Fat Dip Is Associated With Improved Preschoolers' Intake of Vegetables

 - Medical Medium: Celery Juice Challenge